-The Arts had changed my life, and so I devoted my life to the Arts to change other people’s lives.
+The Arts had changed my life, so I devoted my life to the Arts to change other’s lives.

 When I was a sophomore, I heard of a Junior Leadership Board for the nonprofit The Educational Theatre Association.
 People told me to wait until I was a junior.
 But I ran and was accepted.
 On the board, I taught workshops at 23 conferences in 13 different states.
 I was selected to lobby for arts education in Washington D.C..
 I was the first high schooler invited to attend.
 The following year, nearly 20 high school students joined me.